dadooda/irb_hacks/README.md

     STDERR.puts "to stderr"
     end

-To specify another paging program or tweak `less` options, write in your `~/.irbrc`:

-    IrbHacks.less_cmd = "more"

-, or something else you find appropriate.
+You can configure which pager program to use and with which options.
+Read "Configuration" chapter below.

 ### Break execution and return instant value ###

-By using `IrbHacks.break(value)` you break snippet execution and make it return `value`.
+By using `IrbHacks.break(value)` you break snippet (`a`) execution and make it return `value`.
 This is a simple yet powerful debugging technique.

 Suppose you're debugging the code which contains something like: